xmppjingle/snatch/doc/how-to/claws_xmpp_comp.md

 - `port` an integer for the number of port to be connected.
 - `password` the password to perform the authentication.
 - `domain` the XMPP domain where the component registered.
 This will be used for the JID composition.
+- `trimmed` is a special option (an optional) that let you to do more processing in the snatch part.
+If you configure as `true` the system will remove all of the empty *cdata* entries (only with spaces and/or line feeds).

 The claw is following different states to perform the connection.
 The claw is automatically performing this activity in a simple and fast way: